jmrmcode/Lidar-Landsat-data-fusion/README.md

 # Lidar-Landsat-data-fusion
-A collection of scripts to import, manipulate and sample iteratively large-scale Lidar and Landsat data
+A collection of R scripts to import, manipulate and sample iteratively large-scale Lidar and Landsat data